 The Bosch GSB18V-535CB15 offers first-class performance with outstanding durability.
 Bosch really has put together a dependable package with the GSB18V-535CB15 drill driver set that shines among other competing brand name drills with their 18V CORE18V Li-ion battery.

-But apart from the noted performance, durability and battery longevity, what’s really to love about the Bosch GSB18V-535CB15 drill driver?
+But apart from the noted performance, durability, and battery longevity, what’s really to love about the Bosch GSB18V-535CB15 drill driver?

-The Bosch 1/2” metal chuck that incorporates a Precision Clutch component with 20+1 settings that activates an optical sensor within the clutch that maximizes grip and accuracy while operating the GSB18V-535CB15.
+The Bosch 1/2” metal chuck incorporates a Precision Clutch component with 20+1 settings that activates an optical sensor within the clutch that maximizes grip and accuracy while operating the GSB18V-535CB15.

-The Bosch GSB18V-535CB15 boasts a monumental amount of torque punching out 535 in-lbs and can reach up to a whopping 1,900 RPM at full flight.
+The Bosch GSB18V-535CB15 boasts a monumental amount of torque, punching out 535 in-lbs, and can reach up to a whopping 1,900 RPM at full flight.
 On the low end, the drill can go to around 600 RPM for effectively driving screws without stripping them.
-That said, you can always make use of the drills variable speed trigger to easily control the driver speed as it’s super responsive.
+That said, you can always make use of the drill’s variable-speed trigger to easily control the driver speed as it’s super responsive.

-Add in KickBack Control which helps regulate the torque of the drill to minimize potential wrist strain, and you’ve got yourself a pure beast of a tool that would still be considered a smooth operator.
+Add in KickBack Control, which helps regulate the torque of the drill to minimize potential wrist strain, and you’ve got yourself a pure beast of a tool that would still be considered a smooth operator.